S2E/s2e-old/docs/UsingS2EGet.rst

 =====================

 The s2eget tool allows to easily download files from the host into the guest in S2E mode.
-The typical usecase for the tool is to setup a VM snapshot that, when resumed in S2E mode, automatically download a program from the host and starts symbolically executing it.
+The typical use case for this tool is to setup a VM snapshot that, when resumed in S2E mode, automatically downloads a program from the host and starts symbolically executing it.

 .. contents::